Courtesy, chambermaids and all things princessa

 Chivalry is far from dead in Mexico and it isn’t reserved for foreigners.
 You see it in how men take their wives by the hand when boarding a boat or bus, whom they often call, “Mi reina” (my queen).
 You see it in the way they automatically pop to the side closest to the street when they walk down a sidewalk with you.
 You see it in their written communication.
 Etiquette is a bit different and more important to Mexicans.
 Good manners are practiced by both the educated and the day laborer.
 In fact, bad manners garner much more disdain than humble profession.

 Although I know the rules, in spite of my best efforts I am not yet consistent in following them.
 Sometimes I forget to switch to “usted” (formal you) when speaking to cab drivers and service people, whom are to be given that gesture of respect.
-I also forget to call out “Buenas dias” when I am arriving and leaving a store, as Mexican courtesy dictates.
+I also forget to call out “Buenas dias” when I am arriving and leaving a store, as Mexican courtesy dictates (people say, “con permiso” for example when leaving an elevator.)
 I fumble with titles, very important when addressing professionals here.
 The profusive cheek-smooching though, I have down pat.

 A lot of smiling, saying “por favor," "muchas gracias’ and “con permiso” or "me permite" go a long way until you become consistent with the finer points.
 Here are some links to practices of common courtesy in Spanish-speaking countries to start memorizing now